 In your 20s, you’re likely just getting started in your career — perhaps you’re just fresh out of college.
 The good news is that this is the best time to invest money, as you can assume more risk.
 You have many years between you and retirement, and there’s a ton of time for your money to grow.

 Here are four smart ways to invest while you’re in your 20s.

 1. Fully match your employer-offered retirement plan

 Before you do anything else, check out the details of your employer’s retirement plan (if it offers one).
-If it does offer to match funds, you should contribute at least that amount.
-That’s money you don’t want to miss out on.
+If it does offer to match funds, you should contribute at least that amount — that’s money you don’t want to miss out on.

 As you look at the 401(k) plan your employer offers, make sure to consider the Roth option if it’s available.
 A Roth 401(k) allows you to invest after-tax dollars, which can grow tax-free over the years until you withdraw them in retirement.
-This often is a good option for people who are early in their careers and in a lower tax bracket now than they will be when they retire.
+This is often a good option for people who are early in their careers and in a lower tax bracket now than they will likely be when they retire.

 2. Open an IRA or a Roth IRA